Rose Geranium Essential Oil:

-It's important to always consult with a physician before using any essential oil treat any sort of physical or mental ailment.
+However, it’s important to consult with a physician before using any essential oil to treat any sort of physical or mental ailment.

 If wanting to use this oil in a bath or massage setting, simply dilute it with a carrier oil.
-Always test you dilution on a small area of skin to make sure you don't have any negative reaction, is best.
+Always test your dilution on a small area of skin, making sure you don’t have any negative reaction.

-Any of the essential oils we discuss are for external application only, as we do not suggest ingestion of them for any purpose.
-If you wish to use Rose Geranium for therapeutic purposes it's always important to consult a medical expert.
+Any of the essential oils we discuss are for external application only.
+We do not suggest ingestion of them for any purpose.
+If you wish to use Rose Geranium for therapeutic purposes it’s always important to consult a licensed medical expert.
 The same goes for use in pregnant women and children.
-Always consult a medical professional before use in women who are pregnant.

-Remember to always do your research when deciding to apply any essential oils to skin, and ask a proper health provider if ever considering them to help treat any physical or mental issue.
+Remember to always do your research when deciding to apply any essential oils to skin.

 Feel free to share your experience with essential oils and/or aromatherapy on our blog!